#06-04 Westech Building, Pandan Loop, Singapore 128424

 Why?

-Let’s admit.
-None of us have spare time to spend filling out lengthy registration forms if all that we want to buy is a pair of socks.
+Let’s admit it.
+None of us have spare time to fill out lengthy registration forms if all we want to buy is a pair of socks.

-Honestly, if I were to buy a pair of socks from an eCommerce store and I am required to register with them first, I won’t do it, unless they offer me some good discounts.
+Honestly, if I were to buy a pair of socks from an eCommerce store and I was required to register with them first, I wouldn’t do it unless they offered me some good discounts.

-So, if you at all, want your customers to register with your website before they make a purchase, you must give away some discounts to them on their first purchase.
+So, if you want your customers to register with your website before they make a purchase, you must offer them discounts on their first purchase.

 Conclusion:

-Having a nice eCommerce web design is not enough.
-There are thousands of eCommerce businesses that start every month and very few (really very few) among them do survive and grow.
+Having an excellent eCommerce web design is not enough.
+Thousands of eCommerce businesses start every month, and very few (really, very few) survive and grow.

-At least, if you are aware of some of the leaking points of your eCommerce website (like reasons for orders abandonment), you will be able to fix them and get additional sales out of your store.
+At least, if you are aware of some of the leaking points of your eCommerce website (like reasons for order abandonment), you can fix them and get additional sales out of your store.
 This will help you not only survive in this competitive market but also allow you to grow exponentially.

 Happy Selling!